canonical-web-and-design/django-template-finder-view/README.md

-**NB:**
+**Archived**

-This project has been superseded by [canonicalwebteam.django-views](https://github.com/canonical-webteam/django-views), which contained an equivalent [TemplateFinder view class](https://github.com/canonical-webteam/django-views/blob/master/canonicalwebteam/django_views/__init__.py#L130).
-Projects shouldb upgrade to using that package instead.
+*This project has been superseded by [canonicalwebteam.django-views](https://github.com/canonical-webteam/django-views), which contained an equivalent [TemplateFinder view class](https://github.com/canonical-webteam/django-views/blob/master/canonicalwebteam/django_views/__init__.py#L130).
+Projects shouldb upgrade to using that package instead.*

-This project will now be archived.

 ---